 Plenty River Trail

-The new Plenty River Trail in Plenty Gorge Park will see the creation of 19km of primary trail running from Doreen in the north to University Hill (Bundoora) in the south, and 5km of secondary trails.
+The new Plenty River Trail in Plenty Gorge Park will see the creation of primary trail running from Doreen in the north to University Hill (Bundoora) in the south, and 5km of secondary trails.
 It will be a shared-use trail for walkers, runners and cyclists.